sattlerc/types-website/practical.md

 The standard electrical system uses [Type F plugs](https://www.worldstandards.eu/electricity/plugs-and-sockets/f/) (sometimes called Schuko), which have two round pins and two earth clips on the side.
-Adapters are widely available in shops.

 **Visas:**
-If you are not a citizen of a EU country you may need to apply for a Schengen visa.¨to visit Sweden for up to 90 days.
+If you are not a citizen of a EU country you may need to apply for a Schengen visa to visit Sweden for up to 90 days.
 Please check the pages at [Swedish migration office](https://www.migrationsverket.se/en/you-want-to-apply/visiting-sweden/visiting-sweden-for-up-to-90-days-entry-visa.html).
 If you need to apply for a visa, we are happy to supply a support letter for you after you have registered for the conference.
 If you require such that a letter, please send an e-mail to <types2026@chalmers.se> with your name (as it appears in your passport) and your physical address.